wyvertux/wyverkiss/INSTALL.md

 Welcome to the installation guide for Wyverkiss.

-The installation utilizes a tarball which is unpacked to '/'.
+The installation utilizes a tarball which is unpacked to `/`.
 This same tarball is also directly usable as a chroot from any Linux distribution.

 A live-CD from a another distribution is required to bootstrap Wyverkiss.
-It does not matter which distribution is used so long as it includes 'tar', 'xz' and other basic utilities.
+It does not matter which distribution is used so long as it includes `tar`, `xz` and other basic utilities.

 The guide assumes you have booted a live-CD, are logged in as root, have your disks, partitions and filesystems setup and have an internet